On this page

 - TypeScript 4.2

 Yes!
-SmartIDE can be enabled or disabled across your team, inside the Qualified Labs page.
+SmartIDE can be enabled or disabled by default across your team, inside the Qualified team settings page.
 But you can also opt into or out of SmartIDE on a per-challenge basis.

 - Edit the challenge you want to disable the feature on.